Codaisseur/bb-herogame-starter/README.md

 - Create a form that allow users to change the name of their hero.

-- Call `displayStats` when some data of the hero has change to update the page.
+- Call `displayStats` when some data of the hero has changed to update the page.

 - Implement fighting an enemy. (how you do it is up to you!)